ddagar2000/Python---Customer-Churn-Analysis/README.md

 7590-VHVEG	Female	No	1	29.85	29.85	No
 5575-GNVDE	Male	No	34	56.95	1889.5	No

-3. Key Factors Affecting Churn
+3. Key Factors Affecting Churn:

 •	Tenure: Customers with a shorter tenure (0–6 months) churn at a much higher rate compared to those with tenure over a year.